kubernetes/website/content/en/docs/reference/using-api/api-concepts.md

 ### Unavailable resource versions

 Servers are not required to serve unrecognized resource versions.
-List and Get requests for unrecognized resource versions may wait briefly for the resource version to become available, should timeout with a `504 (Gateway Timeout)` if the provided resource versions does not become available in a resonable amount of time, and may respond with a `Retry-After` response header indicating how many seconds a client should wait before retrying the request.
-Currently the kube-apiserver also identifies these responses with a "Too large resource version" message.
-Watch requests for a unrecognized resource version may wait indefinitely (until the request timeout) for the resource version to become available.
+List and Get requests for unrecognized resource versions may wait briefly for the resource version to become available, should timeout with a `504 (Gateway Timeout)` if the provided resource versions does not become available in a reasonable amount of time, and may respond with a `Retry-After` response header indicating how many seconds a client should wait before retrying the request.
+Currently, the kube-apiserver also identifies these responses with a "Too large resource version" message.
+Watch requests for an unrecognized resource version may wait indefinitely (until the request timeout) for the resource version to become available.